TheAppsFirm/BuzdyAppFlutter/README.md

 This prints audio-only and video-only stream information to help diagnose issues.

-### Download separate streams
+### Download separate streams and merging fallback

+If a muxed stream is unavailable the downloader automatically fetches the best video-only and audio-only streams, merges them with `ffmpeg_kit`, and saves the resulting `.mp4` to the gallery.

-The helper also exposes `VideoDownloader.downloadStreams` which downloads the highest quality video-only and audio-only streams to the app documents directory.
-Use this if you need to merge the tracks manually with ffmpeg.
+You can also call `VideoDownloader.downloadStreams` to retrieve the raw video-only and audio-only files in the app documents directory without merging.
+This can be useful when you need custom ffmpeg processing.